bisforboman/exjobb/Weekly/week42.md

 ## Specific questions

 I'd like to discuss the iSpin configuration, since partially my problem was I had used the wrong settings.
 I'd like to make sure so further verifying will go easier.
+Otherwise I don't have any specific questions so I don't expect a long meeting, I just need to work out a draft for a proof (I can send one by mail to you when I have one ready).

 ## Work plan for the following week